QubitPi/general-relativity/README.md

     </a>
 </div>

 To me, Physics is a simplified version of Philosophy of how world actually works.
-Astrophysics stands as my favorite branch of Physics because
+Astrophysics is my favorite branch of Physics because

-1. it stands as an opposing side of my familiar Quantum Mechanics, which gives me more chance to think about problems from a different perspective, and
+1. it stands as an opposing side of my familiar Quantum Mechanics, which allows to think about lots of problems from a different perspective, and
 2. __those who masters GR or Physics in general has their best advantage to analyze Business or Technical problems in a systematic, logical, and correct way__